-This week our family will make our annual pilgrimage to my in-laws’ house to celebrate Thanksgiving.
+This week, our family will make our annual pilgrimage to my in-laws’ house to celebrate Thanksgiving.
 It has become our tradition for many years, and I love it.
 They live in the quaint small town of Hendersonville, NC.
-This year I will be participating in the City of Hendersonville Turkey Trot for my 5th year in a row.
-The first couple of years I did it by myself.
+This year, I will be participating in the City of Hendersonville Turkey Trot for my 5th year in a row.
+The first couple of years, I did it by myself.
 Now it has become a family affair with all of my in-laws and my kids.
 My husband, who is a fantastic cook, stays home to prepare our feast.
-This is us at last year’s Turkey Trot.
+Here we are at last year’s Turkey Trot.

 Thanksgiving has become my favorite holiday.

 Our kids can learn from hearing people’s different stories

 While running errands, my son asked, “What’s it like being an adult?”
 I had to pause for a moment, as It was not a question I was expecting.
 Plus, in my mind, not one that I can answer in just a few sentences.
 My short answer to my son was, “it’s about learning how to live on your own, to find a job that you enjoy, and finding your path to the life you want.”
 I added that I would share my story during the Thanksgiving holiday.
 This would include my life path and the successes and challenges I experienced as I learned how to be an adult.